schibsted/SPiDSDK/index.markdown

 ===========================

 The SPiD SDK enables easy login to SPiD from iOS applications.
 All that is needed are a few small steps and you will be up and running.
+After you have checked out the code and included it in you project start [setting up SPiD here](setting-up-spid.html "Setting up SPiD") or look at the included example app.

 Checkout SPiD SDK for iOS
 -------------------------